 - Profile Photos — When Postbox first starts, it attempts to download any profile photos it finds from the Web Services you've enabled.
 Then, when a message is received, it tries to match the sender with the local database of profile photos.
 The matching occurs within Postbox on your local machine, and no e-mail data or individual photo requests are transmitted to Postbox, Inc. or the Web Service.

-- Crashlytics — If Postbox detects a problem, it may send machine and application data to Crashlytics so that we can identify trends that may exist across all Postbox users.
+- Crashlytics — If Postbox detects a problem, it may send machine, application, and other data to Crashlytics so that we can identify trends that may exist across all Postbox users.
 There is no mechanism to opt-out of Crashlytics at this time.